 Human beings are strange creatures.
 We like to figure things out on our own, but we also like to be guided through tough tasks.
 But when it comes to SaaS, which is the preferred method?

 By definition, software as a service (or SaaS, as it prefers to be known), is about delivering a service of the software kind.
 For this blog, we want to focus on the service part.
 Particularly, self-service.

 Before we go on.
 We’re not talking about the self-service sales model here.
 We’re saving that for a future article.
-No, we’re talking about empowering your customers to help themselves.
+No, we’re talking about empowering your customers to help themselves through a saas platform.

 According to our friends at Zendesk, self-service is the fastest and most cost-effective way to handle customer support.

 Self-service saves time and reduces frustration for customers as well as your support agents.